awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

 - Nodes have access to a precise source of physical time (e.g. GPS).
-Timestamps are represented using a fixed-length data type `TimeStamp` that is not specified here in detail, but which we assume to allow to have a resolution of 1ms or better, small enough to differentiate between two update operations to the same variable.
+Timestamps are represented using a fixed-length data type `TimeStampT` that is not specified here in detail, but which we assume to allow to have a resolution of 1ms or better, small enough to differentiate between two update operations to the same variable.

-- When a human-readable string is to be transmitted, then the data type `TString` is used, which refers to a zero-terminated string.
+- When a human-readable string is to be transmitted, then the data type `StringT` is used, which refers to a zero-terminated string.

 When implementations choose representations for any of the transmissible data types that are longer than eight bit, these will